eric-roca/academic-kickstart/content/home/featured.md

 # `featured = true` in their front matter.

-widget = "featured"  # Do not modify this line! active = false  # Activate this widget? true/false weight = 80  # Order that this section will appear.
+widget = "featured"  # Do not modify this line! active = true  # Activate this widget? truefalse weight = 20  # Order that this section will appear. headless = true

+title = "Publications"
-title = "Featured Publications" subtitle = ""
+subtitle = ""

 [content]